crmcog/sf-cog/docs/admin-guide/25-sales-cloud.md

 Next up: we look at the details of few key entities.

-## A bit on what "customer" means in Salesforce
+## What "customer" means in Salesforce?

 A customer management system revolves around, well, a "customer" record.
 A customer record shares all relevant information of the organisation's customer, but there are different ways of handling that information depending on the target audience.